googlemaps/js-samples/README.md

 ### Caching

 It may be possible to enable remote caching with Bazel to speed builds.
 This will require running `gcloud auth application-default login`.
-This requires access to if you believe you have access to the GCS bucket.
+This requires access to a specific GCS bucket that most developers do not have.

 ## Inputs and outputs